 With a vehicle subscription model, consumers no longer purchase vehicles but rather subscribe them for a recurring fee that includes other on-road costs such as insurance, registration and maintenance, without any long-term commitment.
 The experience for the customer otherwise remains analogous to more traditional car ownership.

-Instead, the purchases of new cars are made by fleet operators like rental companies and dealerships who then supply the vehicles to end consumers on a subscription basis.
+Instead, the purchases of new cars are made by car rental companies and dealerships, who have increasingly adopted subscription models to offer flexible alternatives to traditional car ownership.
+These car rental companies supply vehicles from their fleets to end consumers on a subscription basis.
 Unlike other mobility options, like car sharing and ride sharing where customers use a vehicle on a temporary basis, under a subscription model there is no net loss in the number of vehicles required to serve a given market.

 In this way, total vehicle sales volume does not decrease under subscriptions, but rather the profile of purchasers changes.

-Fleet management companies and auto dealerships take on the role of purchasing vehicles in bulk to supply their subscription fleets.
+Fleet management companies, car rental companies, and auto dealerships take on the role of purchasing vehicles in bulk to supply their subscription fleets.
 The overall sales volumes remain steady for automakers, but the customer profile shifts from individual consumers to institutional fleet buyers.

 This means that rather than trying to sell one car at a time to individual households, automakers can now focus on larger, higher volume institutional purchases while still maintaining stable sales totals.